thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 <div th:replace="mytemplate :: myfrag">...</div>
 ```

 Will look for a `th:fragment="myfrag"` fragment signature.
-But would also look for tags with name
-myfrag if they existed (which they don't, in HTML).
+But would also look for tags with name `myfrag` if they existed (which they don't, in HTML).
 Note the difference with:

 ```html
 <div th:replace="mytemplate :: .myfrag">...</div>
 ```

-which will actually look for any elements with class="myfrag", without caring about `th:fragment` signatures.
+which will actually look for any elements with `class="myfrag"`, without caring about `th:fragment` signatures.